 Whitley Abbey Primary School treats all violent behaviour and the threat of violent behaviour seriously.
 Supported by our Anti-Bullying Policy, Positive Behaviour Policy and Child Protection and Safeguarding Policy, we will respond promptly and effectively to any incidents.
 The pupils will receive information through the curriculum and assemblies as well as yearly events to provide understanding that everyone should be treated with respect.
 The school also has a close working relationship with parents/carers to ensure support with behaviour.

-When necessary, school will follow the 'Referral Pathway for Preventing Youth Crime' a CSE screening tool will be completed and a referral to MASH following guidance.
+When necessary, school will complete a Child Exploitation tool screening tool will be completed and a referral to MASH following guidance.
 The police will be contacted where necessary.